-Female participation in science, technology, engineering and maths (STEM) training and careers is significantly lower than male participation, particularly in non-health, engineering and related technologies, and information technology fields.
-This is despite evidence showing that the number of jobs requiring STEM skills is increasing.
+Female participation in science, technology, engineering and maths (STEM) training and careers and trades is significantly lower than male participation, particularly in non-health, engineering and related technologies, and information technology fields.
+Across Australia, only 16 per cent of STEM qualified people are women, this is despite evidence showing that the number of jobs requiring STEM skills is increasing.

 Between 2006 and 2011, it was estimated that jobs requiring STEM skills grew at about 1.5 times the rate of other jobs – by 14 per cent compared to nine per cent - and that demand for STEM skills is anticipated to continue.
-Women’s lower rate of STEM skills attainment can also limit their career progression.
-A ground breaking Perth-focussed report published in 2015,
+Women’s lower rate of STEM skills attainment can also limit their career progression, effectively excluding them from the fastest growing jobs in the future.

 Women are also significantly underrepresented in trades training and trades workforces.
 For more than a decade, women have comprised about ten per cent of West Australian apprentices.
 Women are estimated to comprise 25 per cent or less of the workforce in the construction (15 per cent); mining (21 per cent); manufacturing (23 per cent); transport, postal and warehousing (24 per cent); and electricity, gas, water and waste services (25 per cent) industries.